Episodes

 5 days ago

-Click here to visit Marc’s site – Marc To Market.
+Click here to visit Erik’s site - The Hedgeless Horseman.

 If you enjoy the show, be sure to subscribe to our podcast feed (KER Podcast), YouTube channel, and follow us on X for more market commentary and company interviews.
 Don’t forget to subscribe and leave us a review!